Ted Bundy: Arrest and first trial

 On October 2, detectives put Bundy into a lineup.
 DaRonch immediately identified him as "Officer Roseland", and witnesses from Bountiful recognized him as the stranger at the Viewmont High School auditorium.
-There was insufficient evidence to link him to Kent (whose body was never found), but more than enough evidence to charge him with aggravated kidnapping and attempted criminal assault in the DaRonch case.
-He was freed on $15,000 bail, paid by his parents, and spent most of the time between indictment and trial in Seattle, living in Kloepfer's house.
-Seattle police had insufficient evidence to charge him in the Pacific Northwest murders, but kept him under close surveillance.
-"When Ted and I stepped out on the porch to go somewhere," Kloepfer wrote, "so many unmarked police cars started up that it sounded like the beginning of the Indy 500."
+There was insufficient evidence to link him to Kent, whose body had not yet been found, but more than enough evidence to charge him with aggravated kidnapping and attempted criminal assault in the DaRonch case.
+Bundy denied knowing DaRonch but had no alibi, and was freed on $15,000 bail, paid by his parents, and spent most of the time between indictment and trial in Seattle, living in Kloepfer's house.
+Seattle police had insufficient evidence to charge him in the Pacific Northwest murders but kept him under close surveillance.
+"When Ted and I stepped out on the porch to go somewhere", Kloepfer wrote, "so many unmarked police cars started up that it sounded like the beginning of the Indy 500".

-In November, the three principal Bundy investigators—Jerry Thompson from Utah, Robert Keppel from Washington, and Michael Fisher from Colorado—met in Aspen, Colorado, and exchanged information with thirty detectives and prosecutors from five states.
-While officials left the meeting (later referred to as the Aspen Summit) convinced that Bundy was the murderer they sought, they agreed that more hard evidence would be needed before he could be charged with any of the murders.
+In November, the three principal Bundy investigators—Jerry Thompson from Utah, Robert Keppel from Washington and Michael Fisher from Colorado—met in Aspen, Colorado, and exchanged information with thirty detectives and prosecutors from five states.
+While officials left the meeting (later referred to as the Aspen Summit) convinced that Bundy was the murderer they sought, they agreed that more hard evidence would be needed before he could be charged with any of the killings.

 In February 1976, Bundy stood trial for the DaRonch kidnapping.
 On the advice of his attorney, John O'Connell, he waived his right to a jury due to the negative publicity surrounding the case.
-After a four-day bench trial and a weekend of deliberation, Judge Stewart Hanson Jr. found him guilty of kidnapping and assault.
-In June he was sentenced to one to 15 years in the Utah State Prison.
-In October, he was found hiding in bushes in the prison yard carrying an "escape kit"—road maps, airline schedules, and a social security card—and spent several weeks in solitary confinement.
+After a four-day bench trial and a weekend of deliberation, Judge Stewart Hanson Jr. found Bundy guilty of kidnapping and assault.
+In June, he was sentenced to one to 15 years in the Utah State Prison.
+In October, Bundy was found hiding in bushes in the prison yard carrying an "escape kit"—road maps, airline schedules and a Social Security card—and spent several weeks in solitary confinement.
 Later that month, Colorado authorities charged him with Campbell's murder.
 After a period of resistance, he waived extradition proceedings and was transferred to Aspen in January 1977.